eiffel-community/eiffel-easy2use/wiki/markdown/Bundle_Cx.md

   OBS You need to answer "Y" twice, first for the Cx bundle installs and then the dependent services from the Eiffel2 bundle!

-## List Service URLs
+## List Service URLs, UserName & PSW
-EasyUse list command will both list URLs (ingresses) to the deployed K8S services and user/psw for the services.
+Easy2Use list command will both list URLs (ingresses) to the deployed K8S services and user/psw for the services.

   ```
   ./easy2use list Cx -t Kubernetes -n <namespace>